 Noranda Income Fund Announces Completion of Acquisition by Glencore

-/EIN News/ -- TORONTO, March 15, 2023 (GLOBE NEWSWIRE) -- Noranda Income Fund (TSX: NIF.UN) (the “Fund”) today announced that the previously announced acquisition by Glencore Canada Corporation (“Glencore”) of all of the issued and outstanding priority units of the Fund for C$1.98 per priority unit by way of a plan of arrangement under the Business Corporations Act (Ontario) and the Trustee Act (Ontario) (the “Arrangement”) was completed.
+TORONTO, March 15, 2023 (GLOBE NEWSWIRE) -- Noranda Income Fund NIF (the "Fund") today announced that the previously announced acquisition by Glencore Canada Corporation ("Glencore") of all of the issued and outstanding priority units of the Fund for C$1.98 per priority unit by way of a plan of arrangement under the Business Corporations Act (Ontario) and the Trustee Act (Ontario) (the "Arrangement") was completed.

 Immediately prior to the Arrangement, Glencore owned 12,500,000 special units of the Fund representing approximately 25% of the 49,989,975 issued and outstanding units of the Fund.
 As a result of the Arrangement, Glencore acquired all of the 37,489,975 issued and outstanding priority units of the Fund.
 Following completion of the Arrangement, Glencore owns 100% of the issued and outstanding units of the Fund.